-Since 2014, the National Health Insurance (JKN) was implemented in Indonesia as mandated by the National Social Security System Law (SJSN Law) in order to provide more comprehensive and integrated social protection for the people of Indonesia.
-In Article 22 paragraph 1 of the SJSN Law, it is stated that health insurance benefits are individual services in the form of health services which include promotive, preventive, curative, and rehabilitative services, including medicines and medical materials that are needed.(2)
+Since 2014, the National Health Insurance (JKN) was implemented in Indonesia as mandated by the National Social Security System Law (SJSN Law) in order to provide the people of Indonesia.
+In Article 22 paragraph 1 of the SJSN Law, it is the data health insurance benefits are individual services in the form of health services which include promotive, preventive, curative, and rehabilitative services, including medicines and medical materials that are needed.(2)

 The Health Social Security Administrator (Badan Penyelenggaran Jaminan Sosial, abbreviated as the Health BPJS) is the implementing agency formed to organize National Health Insurance programs for all Indonesian people.
 One of the programs implemented by the health BPJS is The Chronic Disease Management Program (Prolanis).
-Prolanis is an integrated health service and proactive approach that involves Participants, Health Facilities and the Health BPJS in the context of health care for JKN participants who suffer from chronic illnesses to achieve optimal quality of life (QoL) using an effective and efficient health service cost scheme.(3)
+Prolanis is an integrated health serving and proactive approach that involves Participants, Health Facilities and the Health BPJS in the context of health care for JKN participants who suffer from chronic illnesses to achieve optimal quality of life (QoL) using an effective and effective and effective cost scheme.(3)